covidgreen/covid-green-infra/docs/creating-a-new-project.md

 ## Slack channel/application
 May need to create a slack application/channel - usually for the prod env only at this time.
-- Application will be PROJECT-bot i.e. cti-bot
+- Application will be PROJECT-bot i.e. xyz-bot
 - Channel name will be PROJECT-contact-tracing-alarms i.e ctii-contact-tracing-alarms